AdonayTeshome/LogCollectorModule/README.md

-# LogCollectorModule
+#WindowsEventTo_JSON

-This Module collects and monitors log files from Windows, converting them into a user-friendly format called JSON.
-It provides real-time updates, helping you keep track of important events and activities on your computer effortlessly.
-Never miss vital information with this efficient background utility.
+This tool is designed to extract .evtx from Windows event logs by parsing them into a JSON format and presenting them through an ASP.Net Web API.